salimmayan/PierresSweetAndSavoryTreats/README.md

 ### Implemented User Stories

--   Application has user authentication (register/Log-in) and also includes ability to log in and log out.
+-   Application has user authentication (Register/Log-in/Log-Out).
 -   Only logged in users have create, update and delete functionality while all users have read functionality
 -   User can  navigate to a splash page that lists all treats and flavors.
-User can click on an individual treat or flavor to see all the treats/flavors that belong to it.
--   There exist a many-to-many relationship between  `Treat`s and  `Flavor`s. -
+-   There exist a many-to-many relationship between  `Treat`s and  `Flavor`s.

 ## Setup/Installation Requirements